recursivefaith/notebook/Oz.md

 	- [ ] Clean up and organize Youtube Watch Later playlist
 	- [ ] Explore https://smart-biology-academy.getlearnworlds.com/courses (inspiration: https://x.com/SmartBiology3D/status/1779857767982858568)
 ## Notes
+**2036** `<recursivefaith/content.git>` Refactor: Expanded the personal introduction in `Oz.md` to detail Oz's journey from burnout to generative art and the vision for Recursive Faith with AI.
+Feat/Refactor: Added detailed health and food entries for 25-08-29 and systematically removed all 'Dream' entries from past daily logs.
 **1735** `<recursivefaith/content.git>` Updated daily logs for August 28-29, 2025, in `Oz.md`, including new tasks, notes on social media engagement, and the addition of related images and bookmarks.
 **1539** wow discovered about Manifund, which is a market for grants: https://manifund.org/ https://x.com/deepfates/status/1833734523705757871